George Bacon (CIA officer): Laos

-He then turned his military expertise to account as a case agent for the Central Intelligence Agency.
+He then turned his military expertise to account as a case officer for the Central Intelligence Agency.
 His offbeat behavior at Camp Peary bothered his CIA handlers, as Bacon carried around his pet gerbils during training, chewed incessantly on a toothbrush, and secured his Rolex watch with a cord for a wristband.

 Bacon was still only 24 years old.
 After completing training, the CIA shipped him off to the Kingdom of Laos to serve in the Laotian Civil War.
 He relieved Robert Burr Smith as the liaison to General Vang Pao, and quickly picked up Lao.
 At some point, he also learned Mandarin.

 Subsequently, he was assigned to be the regimental adviser to Groupe Mobile-24 on the Plain of Jars in June 1971.
 Using the radio call sign Kayak, he led his mixed band of Lao and Thai irregulars into battle, only to be chastised for risking himself.
 Nevertheless, George Bacon led his guerrilla band into offensives through war's end.

 His roommate in Laos related some of Bacon's oddities.
 He stated that Bacon would strip naked at bedtime, then lie in his bunk through the night crunching crackers and reading obscure books and articles.
 He was notably a lone hand, though he got along with his fellow case officers.

 Angola

 After serving his tour in Laos, Bacon left the Agency.
 Even though his efforts in Laos had earned an Intelligence Star, he was so disgusted with American policy that he apparently quit the CIA.
 He then went to Angola, where he was killed in action in an ambush while working as a mercenary.
 His cover story was that he was a freelance journalist for Soldier of Fortune magazine.

 It took Bacon a couple of tries to join the mercenaries being hired by the National Liberation Front of Angola in 1975; they suspected him of being a CIA plant.
-Once recruited, he flew to Kinshasa on 6 February 1976 to report for duty with Colonel Callan.
+Once recruited, he flew to Kinshasa on February 6, 1976, to report for duty with Colonel Callan.
 He was greeted with a telephone call from the American Embassy, ordering him back to the United States.
 Despite his becoming aware that the mercenary force was poorly organized and supported, with few members, many of dubious martial ability, Bacon remained committed to crossing the border into the fighting in Angola.
 The Cuban-backed MPLA was beating them badly there.
 The mercenaries were outnumbered thousands to one.
 Bacon turned to providing weapons training to local soldiery, instructing 10 to 20 at a time.